No-Fault Certification of Michigan Insurers

 Automobile insurer not required to provide personal and property protection insurance benefits to out-of-state residents; exception.

-An insurance company who does business in Michigan is required to provide no-fault benefits to non-Michigan residents injured in any car accident in Michigan if they have insurance coverage in another state.
+An auto insurance company that is authorized to do business in Michigan is not required to provide No-Fault benefits to an out-of-state insured after he or she has been injured in a car accident in Michigan.

-The lawyers of Michigan Auto Law have been specializing in auto no-fault litigation for more than 50 years.
-If you have been injured in a car accident, truck accident or motorcycle accident and need help navigating through your no-fault insurance policy, please call one of our expert attorneys for a free case evaluation at (800) 777-0028.
+The lawyers of Michigan Auto Law have been specializing in auto No-Fault litigation for more than 50 years.
+If you have been injured in a car accident, truck accident or motorcycle accident and need help navigating through your No-Fault insurance policy, please call one of our experienced attorneys for a free case evaluation at (800) 777-0028.
 Or you can fill out our consultation form.
 There is no fee or obligation.